 What Is Gluten-Free Soup?

-A good soup warms the soul.
-A gluten-free soup does the same, without wheat, barley, or rye.
+Gluten-free soup means no wheat, barley, or rye, just simple, rich flavor in every bowl.
+Switching to gluten-free with the right swaps keeps soups safe for sensitive eaters and still satisfying for everyone..
 Many classic soups use flour for thickening.
 Some have noodles full of gluten.
 Even store-bought broth can have hidden gluten in seasonings.

 But trust me, you don’t need gluten for a rich, creamy, or chunky soup.
 Instead of flour, use cornstarch, arrowroot powder, or mashed veggies.
 Swap regular pasta for rice noodles, quinoa pasta, or even tender potato chunks.